Skip to main content

 This is the most basic item.
 It will have the effect of controlling the water supply if a shortage.
 It will work just like a toilet.
 No electricity, no electronics, just a simple water supply.

-This model, although very simple, has a major disadvantage.
-It does not stop the pump, which will continue to work even if the water is not supplied for one reason or another: the water is cut off, the valve is inadvertently closed, …
+This model, although basic, has a major disadvantage.
+It does not stop the pump, which will continue to work even if the water is not supplied for one reason or another: the water is cut off, the valve is inadvertently closed, etc.

 The electric floats

 This is a significant improvement on the first system, which electrically controls both the water adjustment and the pump operation.
-It will stop the pump for safety reasons when the water level is too low, open a solenoid valve for the water supply, close the it and restart the pump when the water level is sufficient.
+If the water level is too low, the pump will be stopped for safety reasons.
+The first float controls the opening of the water supply solenoid valve.
+This valve is closed after filling, and the pump is restarted when there is sufficient water in the reservoir.

 A second float prevents the loss of water at night, in case the check valve is blocked in the open position.
 It restarts the pump to prevent the pool from siphoning off and will let you know that you must clean the defective no-return or check valve.